Combinatorial aspects of exceptional sequences on (rational) surfaces: Local constellations

 \section{Local constellations}

-In order to simplify notation and to reduce the number of trivial caveats, in this section we will make the assumption that our exceptional sequence $\mathbf{E} = \sh{E}_1, \dots, \sh{E}_n$ contains no objects of rank zero (and hence we can identify the $l_i$ with the $\tilde{l}_i$).
+In order to simplify notation and to reduce the number of trivial caveats, in this section we will make the assumption that our exceptional sequence $\mathbf{E} = \sh{E}_1, \dots, \sh{E}_n$ contains no objects of rank zero (and hence $L = \tilde{L}$).
 In the spirit of \ref{zerojumpremark}, ``up to multiplicities'' the results extend trivially to the general case.